Aloe Vera: The Miracle Plant for Your Scalp

 • distilled water

-• 12 to 15 drops of essential oils (choose your favorite blend)
+• 12 to 15 drops of essential oils (click here to choose your favorite blend)

 • A metal spoon